nightmarelie/go-demo/README.md

-# Go Demo Application
+# Go BMI (IMT) Calculator

-A simple Go application that prints "Hello, World!" to demonstrate basic Go programming concepts.
+A simple interactive Go program that calculates Body Mass Index (BMI, also called IMT) from user input.
+It prompts for height (in meters) and weight (in kilograms) and prints the computed BMI.

 ## Prerequisites